kmedya-dev/py2jib/README.md

 To integrate Py2Jib into a DroidBuilder project:

-1.  **Include Py2Jib Java Sources:** Ensure DroidBuilder's build configuration includes the Java source files located in the `java/` directory of this project.
+1.  **Include Py2Jib Java Sources:** Ensure DroidBuilder\'s build configuration includes the Java source files located in the `java/` directory of this project.
-2.  **Include Py2Jib Native Library:** Configure DroidBuilder to compile the C++ wrapper using the `CMakeLists.txt` file in this project's root.
-The resulting `libpy2jib.so` should be bundled into your application's `jniLibs` directory.
+2.  **Include Py2Jib Native Library:** Configure DroidBuilder to compile the C++ wrapper using the `CMakeLists.txt` file in this project\'s root.
+The resulting `libpy2jib.so` should be bundled into your application\'s `jniLibs` directory.
-3.  **Bundle Python Code:** Ensure your Python application code (including the `python/py2jib` module) is bundled into the Android application's assets or resources, where the Python interpreter can find it at runtime.
+3.  **Bundle Python Code:** Ensure your Python application code (including the `python/py2jib` module) is bundled into the Android application\'s assets or resources, where the Python interpreter can find it at runtime.
-4.  **Initialize Bridge:** As shown in the Usage example, you'll need to initialize the Py2Jib bridge from both your Android app's Java code and your Python code at startup.
+4.  **Initialize Bridge:** As shown in the Usage example, you\'ll need to initialize the Py2Jib bridge from both your Android app\'s Java code and your Python code at startup.

 ```